-The Library Board in early 2018 contracted with Kluber once again on engineering drawings, design specifications, and plans and assisted with the public bidding for replacement of the four roof top units (RTUs) for the HVAC system.
-The contract was awarded to Mechanical Concepts of Illinois Inc. for \$ 191,000 this amount also includes a contingency allowance of \$10,000.
-The Board approved this project in early 2018 and the units were installed Memorial Day weekend May 2018.
-The project is headed toward substantial completion of punch list items in the first half of FY 2019.
+The Library Board in early 2018 contracted with Kluber Architects and Engineers to develop engineering drawings, design specifications, plans and to assist with the public bidding for replacement of the four (RTUs).
+The four units were fifteen years old.
+The contract was awarded to Mechanical Concepts of Illinois Inc. for \$191,000 and the bid amount included a contingency allowance of \$10,000.
+The Board approved this project in early 2018 and the units were installed prior to the Memorial Day weekend in May 2018.
+The project was completed in September within FY 2019.